tw-in-js/twind/packages/preset-line-clamp/README.md

 </p>
 ```

-## Theming
+## 🔧 Theme

 A `lineClamp` section is added to the theme.
 Its values are used for looking up the value.
-If no value us found the given parameter is used.
+If no value is found the given parameter is used.

 ```js
 setup({